google/codeworld/web/help/GuideUnit1.md

 match up these parentheses.

 !!! collapsible: `Parse error: Are you missing a parenthesis?`
-    This is one error you may get if your parentheses do not match.
-The part telling you the line and column can help you track where the computer noticed the error.
+    This is one prse error you may get if your parentheses do not match.
+The part of the error message telling you the line and column numbers may help you track where the computer noticed the error.

-    That, along with the information in this section, can help you track down the mismatch.

     If you wrote this, with a missing right parenthesis after the 5, you would get the error: